Install the Koha ILS

 In addition to Koha, Evergreen is an open source integrated library system.
 According to Library Technology Guides, Evergreen is primarily installed at small and medium size public libraries, and most installations are in the U.S. and Canada.

 The integration of library systems like the ILS and the LSP is a major aspect of library services.
-When we visit a library's website, we first interact with a normal website that might be built on WordPress, Drupal, or some other content management system.
+When we visit a library's website, we first interact with a normal website that might be built on WordPress, Drupal, or another content management system.
 These websites will link to the public facing components of an ILS or LSP, as well as other services, such as bibliographic databases, journal publishers, ebook services, and more.
-It may therefore be the systems librarians job to help build and connect these services.
+It may therefore be the systems librarian's job to help build and connect these services.
 In this demo, we will continue that work by installing, configuring, and setting up the Koha ILS.

 Google Cloud Setup